 In every NFL matchup, there are a seemingly endless amount of angles to analyze.
 It's hard to get to them all during the week of practice, and I'm sure there were some that slipped through the cracks despite all of the Vikings vs. Packers preview content we provided on vikings.com this week.

-With kickoff fast-approaching, here are a few final thoughts about tonight's game.
+With kickoff fast approaching, here are a few final thoughts on tonight's Vikings-Packers contest.

 How to Take in Tonight's Game Game Time: 7:25 p.m.
 CT TV:CBS/NFL NetworkRadio:Vikings Radio Network; KFAN-FM 100.3/KTCN-AM 1130Mobile:NFL Mobile (exclusively on Verizon)

 Bridgewater or Ponder?
 Vikings Are OK Either WayVikings nation had every reason to be excited about Teddy Bridgewater's future after last week's game against Atlanta, the first start of the rookie's career.
 Unfortunately, Bridgewater also injured his ankle in the start and his status for tonight remains up in the air as of this posting.

 The good news for the Vikings is that whether Bridgewater plays or not, they will be just fine at quarterback.
 If Bridgewater can go, it will be another exciting moment in the young quarterback's career as he looks to build upon his first start and challenge the Green Bay Packer defense.
 If Bridgewater can't go, it'll be Christian Ponder who gets the nod.
 Ponder has experience and will be able to run Norv Turner's offense just the way the veteran offensive coordinator wants it run against this defense.